 A complete view of revenue: Our real-time dashboard plus monthly reports

 We have been publishing as much behind-the-scenes data and info on our Buffer journey as possible.
-Joel publishes a monthly Buffer report—the same one he sends to our investors.
+We publishe a monthly Buffer report—the same one we send to our investors.
 Last month, we debuted a report all about our paying plans and revenue sources, a complete overview of conversion and churn for Business and Awesome plans.

 These reports will continue.
 Our revenue dashboard will simply take this transparency to another level!